Orange County, CA · Charleston, SC

 What if my pet isn't a candidate?+

-You pay only the $29 exam fee — never the full $295.
-We'll explain what we found, give an honest recommendation, and refer you to a trusted DVM for anesthesia-based care if needed.
+You pay only the $29 exam fee — never the full cleaning price.
+Lindsey will explain what she found, give an honest recommendation, and refer you to a trusted veterinarian for anesthesia-based care if needed.
 No pressure, no upsell.

 Is a vet on site?+